fbpx

 What is Net Metering (NEM)?

+Net Metering is a process where power companies compensate homeowners for the excess energy their solar systems generate.
 With technological advancements in the last few years, solar panels are increasingly efficient, and home solar energy systems regularly produce more energy than the average household can use immediately.

-Net metering uses your home’s electrical system and the power grid in your community to safely store any extra energy your solar energy system produces back in the utility grid.
+Net Metering uses your home’s electrical system and the power grid in your community to safely store any extra energy your solar energy system produces back in the utility grid.
+Despite power companies lobbying to take this perk away from homeowners, in Montana NEM is legally mandated.

-While this credit can’t be cashed out, having it saved means that it can be used when your solar panels aren’t producing at peak efficiency during foggy Montana mornings, a snowstorm or overnight.
-You can dip back into that bank of credits and have solar power your home no matter the weather.
+While this credit can’t be cashed out, having it saved means that it can be used when your solar panels aren’t producing at peak efficiency during foggy Montana mornings, a snowstorm, or overnight.
+You can dip back into that bank of credits and have solar power energize your home no matter the weather.

 How Does Net Metering in Montana Work Exactly?